Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What are the signs and symptoms of an ovarian cyst?

-- Lower abdominal or pelvic pain during sex
+- Pain during sex

 How is an ovarian cyst diagnosed?

 - Blood tests may show what type of cyst you have and if you need treatment.

 - A pelvic exam may help your healthcare provider feel an ovarian cyst.

 - A pelvic ultrasound may show a cyst on your ovary.
 An ultrasound wand uses sound waves to show pictures on a monitor.
 The wand is inserted into your vagina and guided up toward your uterus.

 Treatment will depend on your age, symptoms, and the kind of cyst you have.
 You may need any of the following: